 Datasets were compiled on the basis of the land/water composition datasets and the data quality/missing data flags outlined in Figure 3 above.
 A logical script was developed to composite the data based on which flags each particular pixel met.
-A pixel which was land and had not undergone a land gain since the TOA of the LIDAR for that particular pixel, took the CONED TBDEM value in all cases.
-A pixel which was land but had recently become land since the TOA of the LIDAR for that particular pixel which was water and was not flagged as missing or of insufficient quality for that particular pixel, took the CONED TBDEM value in all cases.
-A pixel which was water and was not flagged as missing or of insufficient quality for that particular pixel, took the cone the TOA that particular pixel which was water and was not flagged as missing or of insufficient quality for that particular pixel of that particular pixel which was water and was flagged as missing or of insufficient quality for that particular pixel was given the multi-source replacement bathymetric data value.
+A pixel which was land and had not undergone a land gain since the TOA of the LIDAR for that particular pixel, took the CoNED TBDEM value in all cases.
+A pixel which was land but had recently become land since the TOA of the LIDAR for that particular pixel, took the estimated elevation value.
+A pixel which was water and was not flagged as missing or of insufficient quality for that particular pixel, took the CoNED TBDEM value in all cases.
+A pixel which was water and was flagged as missing or of insufficient quality for that particular pixel was given the multi-source replacement bathymetric data value.

 The resulting coast wide elevation dataset is a seamless, integrated topographic and bathymetric dataset.
-It represents some improvements to the CONED TBDEM in areas where bathymetric values would have caused problems for the ICM.
+It represents some improvements to the CoNED TBDEM in areas where bathymetric values would have caused problems for the ICM.
 This final dataset is shown in later sections of this document.